vsubramaniam851/brain-multimodal/README.md

 [Ignacio Cases](https://stanford.edu/~cases/),
 [Andrei Barbu](http://0xab.com/)

-This is a the main code base of the paper "Revealing Vision-Language Integration of the Brain Using Multimodal Networks".
+This is a the main code base of the paper "Revealing Vision-Language Integration of the Brain Using Multimodal Networks", accepted in ICML 2024.

 ## Installation
 * pytorch >= 1.12.1